H4NM/WhoYouCalling/README.md

 ### Limitations
 - **DNS**: In ETW, `Microsoft-Windows-DNS-Client` only logs A and AAAA queries, neglecting other DNS query types such as PTR, TXT, MX, SOA etc. It does capture CNAME and it's respective adresses, which are part of the DNS response.
 However, with the FPC the requests are captured either way, just not portrayed as in registered DNS traffic by the application.

+### To Do:
+- Add inverted communication, in which only received to the process filter is applied.
+  - Also adjust flag for specifying.
+Atm it's a bool flag.
+It should be able to take options such as direction of communication
+- Refactor.
+Lots and lots to refactor and make more tidy :)